Workforce Development

 The Trades Are Not Just A Job—They Are A Career

 The trades are not just a job—they are a career.
-The task force’s initial efforts focused on bring awareness to middle and high school students about career opportunities in the trades and the skills involved.
+The task force’s initial efforts focused on bringing awareness to middle and high school students about career opportunities in the trades and the skills involved.
 Conversations focus on the realities of how work in the trades has advanced to keep up with the requirements of today’s modern world.
-Discussions include how the demand for work is huge, opening the doors for unprecedented opportunities and inclusion of women, job security and stability, competitive benefit packages and great starting salaries.
-More recently, the Coalition expanded it’s efforts to start the conversation with much younger students.
+Discussions include how the demand for labor is huge, opening the doors for unprecedented opportunities and inclusion of women, job security and stability, competitive benefit packages, and great starting salaries.
+More recently, the Coalition expanded its efforts to start the conversation with much younger students.
 To engage them, Curtis Lumber employees go into the schools and lead classes with young students (2nd graders +) on assembling wooden toolboxes.

 In-school presentations by trade professionals